edobry/chitin/README.md

 The `aws-auth` helper is designed to reduce friction during development, providing useful functions for introspecting, and switching between roles, including automatically re-authenticating if needed.
-This shell integration is disabled by default, but you can enable it by setting `CA_DT_AWS_AUTH_ENABLED=true` in step 3 of the setup.
+This shell integration is disabled by default, but you can enable it by setting `aws.envEnabled: true` in step 3 of the setup.
 This is recommended, but not required.

 ###### Examples